AlbertoIbarra/DataViz_Course/Data Descriptions/favorita.md

 The data for this project include dates, store and item information, whether that item was being promoted, as well as the unit sales.
 Additional files include supplemental information which may be useful in building the models.

-* The table `holiday_events` contains information on 350 events, national, regional and local.
+* The table `holidays_events` contains information on 350 events, national, regional and local.
 The fields are:

     + `date`, as yyyy-mm-dd.